xraypy/xraylarch/_sources/fitting/parameters.txt

 group for each fit.

-In addition, each Parameter will have a ``uvalue`` attribute which is a special object from the `uncertaintes`_ package that holds both the best-fit value and standard error.
+In addition, each Parameter will have a ``uvalue`` attribute which is a special object from the `uncertainties`_ package that holds both the best-fit value and standard error.
 A key feature of these ``uvalue`` attributes is that they can be used in simple mathematical expressions (addition, subtraction, multiplication, division, exponentiation) and have